adon-cloudcannon/landing-page-test/src/collections/posts/40-services-to-upsell-as-a-freelance-web-developer-or-web-development-agency.md

 ### 12\.
 Customer relationship management (CRM)

 Consider becoming an affiliate for a <a target="_blank" rel="noopener" href="https://www.g2.com/categories/crm">customer relationship management (CRM) software provider</a>.
 You can set up your clients’ CRM account, and connect it to their website.
-This is a highly relevant add-on service for client sites that collect data from ecommerce sales and web forms.
+This is a highly relevant add-on service for clients that need to collect data from ecommerce sales and web forms.

 ### 13\.
 SEO services